TheRealKasumi/NikoLight/documentation/build.md

 Since it is a ReactJS based UI, some devices offer support for this.

 From here you can control TesLight using the browser based UI.
-But don't forget to connect to the `TesLight` WiFi first.
+But don't forget to connect to the `TesLight` Wi-Fi first.
 The ssid and password can be changed in the settings.
 I am sure you will figure out how the UI works :) .